muffledMitosis/old-meth-dot-dev/posts/blogs/02-automated-notion-backups.md

 ## The Crux of the issue

 Notion is an amazing note taking app.
 It's nowhere near perfect but it gets the job done.
-It has a good way of managing data with databases which is a great balance between something like Microsoft Excel and traditional note taking apps such as OneNote or Evernote.
+It has a good way of managing data with databases with a great balance between something like Microsoft Excel and traditional note taking apps such as OneNote or Evernote.